Godswilly/react-calculator/README.md

 # React Calculator App
-This project is a basic react calculator app bare-bone without functionality.
+This project is a basic react calculator app with logic and no functionality.

 ## Built With
 - CSS